 After testing a patch of timber and determining the required dilution, if any, apply Cutek Proclean liberally to a pre-wetted timber substrate with brush, roller, or garden sprayer.

 Let Cutek Proclean do most of the work by letting it sit on the surface for 10 minutes – 8 hours, or such time as deemed to be necessary by the test procedure.
 It may be necessary to scrub stubborn stains moderately with a stiff fibre brush.

 Once Cutek Proclean has cleaned the timber, it must be power rinsed off thoroughly.
 For best results, power rinse with a high-pressure washer set to under 750 p.s.i.
 (50 bar), with a fan jet pattern to avoid damage to the wood fibre.

-Clean from the lowest point and work upwards methodically.
+Clean from the highest point and work downwards methodically.
 ALWAYS clean off with a water jet that produces a “putty knife” shaped fan that is 40–50mm wide about 100mm out from jet.
 Adopt a continuous “mowing action” working with power water fan-jet 100mm from the face of the substrate.
 DO NOT use “turbojets” on timber.
 CAUTION must be used when cleaning soft timber to reduce the pressure and avoid damaging the sapwood.

 The longer that Cutek Proclean is left on the substrate, the greater the rinse time required.

 Additionally, certain types of wood surfaces may leave a raised grain effect after stripping is completed.
 Sanding or poly pad scrubbing may be required to smooth out this condition.

 If Cutek Proclean is being used to remove mill glaze (a smooth glossy surface found on smooth newly sawn timber, which is impervious to most coatings) use the same procedure as above.